cjdreamy/m_Kumbush4/COMPLETE_SETUP.md

 1. ✅ Get your API Key from Africa's Talking dashboard
 2. ✅ Add both secrets to Supabase Edge Functions
 3. ✅ Register test phone numbers in Africa's Talking sandbox
-4. ✅ Test with "Send Now" in AmaniCare
+4. ✅ Test with "Send Now" in M-Kumbusha

 **Once configured, SMS will work! 🎉**